hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

 ## Logging

-Logs answer the queston - *what happened in my system*?
+Logs answer the question - *what happened in my system*?

 Error logs tell developers what went wrong in their applications.
 User event logs give product managers insights on usage.
 If the CEO has a question about the next quarter’s revenue forecast, the answer ultimately comes from payment/CRM logs.